2017–18 NZ Touring Cars Championship

-The 2017–18 NZ Touring Cars Championship (known for commercial reasons as the 2017–18 BNT V8s Championship) is the nineteenth season of the series, and the third under the NZ Touring Cars name.
-The field comprises three classes racing on the same grid.
-Class one features both V8ST and NZV8 TLX cars.
-Class two and three consists of older NZV8 TL and varying touring cars.
+The 2017–18 NZ Touring Cars Championship (known for commercial reasons as the 2017–18 BNT V8s Championship) was the nineteenth season of the series, and the third under the NZ Touring Cars name.
+The field consisted of three classes racing on the same grid.
+Class one featured both V8ST and NZV8 TLX cars.
+Class two and three consisted of older NZV8 TL and varying touring cars.

+The Class One championship was won by Andre Heimgartner while Class Two honours went to Liam MacDonald.